bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 ### The Dawn of Spaceflight

-Long before the birth of the Republic, the galaxy was ruled by the Infinite Empire—a highly advanced, Force-integrated civilization established by the Rakata, who weaponized the dark side.
+Long before the birth of the Republic, the galaxy was ruled by the Infinite Empire?a highly advanced, Force-integrated civilization established by the Rakata, who weaponized the dark side.
 Using their technology, they conquered key worlds one after another, including Coruscant (the human homeworld), Corellia, Duro, and Kashyyyk (the Wookiee homeworld), enslaving the indigenous populations.
 During this dark era, the Rakata held an absolute monopoly over all shipbuilding and hyperlane navigation.

 Around 25,200 BBY, a mysterious plague swept through the Rakata, causing them to lose their connection to the Force and driving their empire to a sudden collapse.
 The few survivors retreated to their forgotten homeworld in the Unknown Regions, leaving the rest of the galaxy stranded.
 Suddenly, every civilization needed a replacement for the lost, Force-driven technology.

 The naturally gifted navigators of the Duros system, alongside the liberated slaves who had been brought to Corellia for construction labor, immediately began reverse-engineering the lost technology of the Rakata.
-The result was a technological renaissance based entirely on physics and mechanical engineering—usable by anyone, no Force sensitivity required.
+The result was a technological renaissance based entirely on physics and mechanical engineering?usable by anyone, no Force sensitivity required.

 They started with the "hyperspace cannon," a primitive method that essentially played catch with physical objects across space.
 Then, around 25,053 BBY, engineers from both systems achieved the ultimate breakthrough: they re-engineered a mechanical "hyperdrive" that could be mounted directly onto individual ships, allowing anyone to jump through space at will.
 This sparked the age of galactic exploration.
 The Duros pioneered the galaxy's two major hyperspace highways: the Perlemian Trade Route and the Corellian Run.
 These hyperlanes physically bound powerful worlds like Coruscant, Corellia, Duro, and Alderaan together.